jakeswenson/BitBetter/README.md

 # Getting Started
 The following instructions are for unix-based systems (Linux, BSD, macOS), it is possible to use a Windows systems assuming you are able to enable and install [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

-## Pre-requisites
+## Dependencies
 Aside from docker, which you also need for Bitwarden, BitBetter requires the following:

+* Bitwarden (tested up to 1.31.1)
-* openssl (probably already installed on most Linux or WSL systems)
+* openssl (probably already installed on most Linux or WSL systems, any version should work)

 ## Setting up BitBetter
-With your pre-requisites installed, begin the installation of BitBetter by downloading it through Github or using the git command:
+With your dependencies installed, begin the installation of BitBetter by downloading it through Github or using the git command:

 ```bash
 git clone https://github.com/jakeswenson/BitBetter.git